null

 Persistent barnyard odor

-A strong musty or barnyard smell usually means organic residues are still trapped in the fabric.
+This usually means organic residues remain trapped in the fabric.

 comparison of cloth diaper fabric cleaned with too little detergent versus correct detergent amount